THE 6th ANNUAL

 The reality is that cost keeps 1 in 3 Canadian kids out of organized sport.
 KidSport provides grants to help cover those costs to ensure that no kid is ever left watching from the sidelines.

-Through a confidential application process, Kids Sport provide grants of between $250 – $500 to help cover sport registration and equipment costs so that all kids aged 18 and under can play a season of sport.
+Through a confidential application process, grants of $250 – $500 are provided to cover sport registration and equipment costs, enabling kids aged 18 and under to participate in a season of sport.

-LS7 is specifically raising money for the local Toronto Chapter:
+LS7 is raising money for the local Toronto Chapter:

 100% LOCAL IMPACT